ENHarry/IronBeam_api/README.md

 ## Disclaimer

-This is an unofficial SDK.
-Use at your own risk.
-Always test thoroughly in a demo environment before using with live trading accounts.
+This is an unofficial but production-ready SDK for the IronBeam API.
+The SDK has been thoroughly tested and includes robust error handling and field compatibility features.
+However, always test thoroughly in a demo environment before using with live trading accounts.

+**Production Features**:
+- ✅ Comprehensive field name compatibility
+- ✅ Robust error handling and validation
+- ✅ Extensive testing with various API response formats
+- ✅ Auto-reconnect and state management for streaming
+- ✅ Thread-safe execution engines

+**Recommended Testing**:
+- Always test your strategies in demo accounts first
+- Validate bracket orders and risk management features
+- Test network connectivity and error handling scenarios

 ## Contributing